Laxalt campaign urged to stop using false allegations against Sisolak

 In 2012, Vermillion accused Sisolak, whom she dated for five years, of having an inappropriate relationship with her 15-year-old daughter.

-The accusations came during a bitter dispute between the former couple.
-Vermillion sued Sisolak accusing him of leaking medical information, which Sisolak said was an attempt to extort him for nearly $4 million.
+Vermillion then sued Sisolak accusing him of leaking medical information, which Sisolak said was an attempt to extort him for nearly $4 million.
 The girl’s father, Vermillion’s ex-husband, said in the days after the explosive accusations that his daughter had confessed to him that she was coaxed into making up the allegations.

 Las Vegas police and the District Attorney’s office investigated Sisolak’s extortion claim.
 Though no charges were filed, Clark County District Attorney wrote in a letter to Sisolak, which was obtained by the Review-Journal, “it was clear that false allegations were made against you for the purpose of obtaining money from you and, second, it was also clear that the daughter of Ms. Vermillion stated she had been coerced into making false insinuations against you, which could be characterized as unfair and untrue.”